Jermaine Jackson: Personal life

-Jermaine supported his brother, Michael, during the 2005 trial.
+Jermaine supported his brother, Michael, during his 2005 trial.
 He came to Michael's defense on CNN's Larry King Live and appeared with him in court on many occasions.
-On June 25, 2009, Jermaine held a press conference at Ronald Reagan UCLA Medical Center, and broke the news of Michael Jackson's passing to the media.
+Jermaine announced his brother's death on June 25, 2009, at a press conference at Ronald Reagan UCLA Medical Center.
+Jermaine thanked the people that attended Michael Jackson's memorial at the Staples Center, on July 7, 2009.
+Jermaine and his brothers, Tito, Jackie, Marlon and Randy Jackson served as pallbearers wearing a gold necktie, a single white glove and sunglasses.